Duke of Edinburgh Awards

 An important element of the award is the expedition.
 This involves two camping and walking expeditions; one will be a training expedition in Danbury and a qualifying expedition to Roxwell.
 The cost of the registration, transport, cover, camping fees and insurance means the cost of the award will be approximately £160.00.
 If you are chosen on the strength of your application, you will be informed and a place will be secured after a £50.00 non-refundable deposit is paid.

 The award is designed to challenge you to become more independent and develop a range of skills which are valued by employers.
 You will participate in one training lesson a week working towards achieving each section of the course.
 Training will be given on first aid, navigation, leadership and camp craft.

 Due to limitations on trained staffing ratios and kit limitations, the Bronze Award is limited to thirty students.
-To apply, please complete the application form with a letter of application, outlining your suitability for the award and your plans to complete each section of the award.
-The deadline for applicants is 3.00pm on Tuesday 9 July 2019.
+To apply, please download the application form, make your own copy, complete it, then return it with a letter of application, outlining your suitability for the award and your plans to complete each section of the award.
+The deadline for forms to be emailed to Mr Dolby is 3.00pm on Friday 18 September 2020.
 Further information on the Duke of Edinburgh Award Scheme can be found at http://www.dofe.org/.